The Best SBA Lenders: Your Essential Guide

 Here are the most common questions about SBA lenders.

-Is It hard to get an SBA Loan?
+Is it hard to get an SBA Loan?

 What is a Preferred SBA Lender?

 Any SBA-approved lender can service the SBA loan program, but financial institutions in the Preferred Lender Program have additional autonomy.
 SBA-preferred lenders have the authority to make a final credit decision on an SBA loan request.
-By contrast, a standard approved lender must submit the loan application to the SBA for them to approve the guaranteed portion of the loan.
+By contrast, a standard approved lender must submit the loan application to the SBA for it to approve the guaranteed portion of the loan.

 What are the Best Lenders for SBA 504 Loans?